Frequently Asked Questions

 You can refill any of our differently sized pots with our 800gm refillable pouch.

-_________________Q:- The ingredient lists 4 items:tea tree oil at a certain gradeemulsifierfiltered watercolourant (evaporative gel only)https://cleanfreshair.co.nz/pages/ingredients-list what are the ingredients of a colourant.
+What are the ingredients of the colourant.
 I do not know what this is.

 A:- The colour (which is there for aesthetic purposes only) is: Hopper natural colours which are ‘colouring foodstuffs’ concentrates made from fruits and vegetables such as elderberries, pumpkins, carrots and red cabbage.
 Because they are colours extracted from nature, they are classified as food ingredients not ‘additives’.
 Additives are always represented by a number or an E-number.
 Hopper natural colours are derived using a water extraction process.
 Solvents or chemicals are not used in the manufacturing process and they do not contain any artificial functional additives.

-A:- So to answer your questions regarding the 50gm container of evaporative gel.
-This is our smallest container and is only suitable for spaces no bigger than a small fridge or cupboard, although I do use one in my car – simply because it fits well in my side door.
-This will last around 2 months.
+A:- So to answer your questions regarding the 100gm container of evaporative gel.
+This is our smallest container and is only suitable for spaces up to 8m2.
+Typically useful for cupboards, wardrobes and small bathrooms.

 For a bedroom – I would propose either a 100gm in a fan dispenser (lasting 4-6 weeks), otherwise a 230gm container (lasting 2-3 months) depending on the size of your bedroom.